-2. Prepare a master mix according to Table 4, page 16.
+2. Prepare a master mix according to Table 4 on the next page.

 As some loss of reagents can occur during transfers, prepare the mix with additional reactions included.
 Also include positive and negative control reactions.
 The master mix contains all of the components needed for PCR except the template (sample) DNA.